 Chris Freeman is a computer engineer who loves to work on web development projects when he’s not working on custom IC or FPGA designs.
 He developed the volunteer web app for Open Source Bridge using django/python.
-Chris also volunteers for annual nonprofit Cycle Oregon bike ride.
+Chris also volunteers for annual nonprofit Cycle Oregon bike ride and PDX Startup Weekend.
 He helped support the 2003, 2004, 2011, 2012, and 2013 Zimbabwean Music Festivals and served on the nonprofit Zimfest Association board of directors in 2011-2013.